3nn10/CloudDog/README.md

 # CloudDog
-It is a centralized HIPS/WAF/EDR using CloudWatch and VPC NACL.
+It is a centralized HIPS/WAF/EDR based on AWS CloudWatch and VPC NACL.
 The prevention mode is used only for EC2 hosted on AWS, but the detection feature could be used also for linux not hosted on AWS.

 Today:
   CloudDog protects ec2s from:
     - Web Attacks against application exposed with apache2, Nginx, HTTP server
-    - SSH Bruteforce (only from linux EC2)
+    - SSH Bruteforce (only Linux)
-    - contacting unwanted domains, IPs (only from linux EC2)
+    - contacting unwanted domains, IPs (only Linux)
-    - privilege escalation alerting on commands started without right permissions (only from linux EC2) The blocks are in VPC NACL, so it is aimed to give protection from external attackers.
+    - privilege escalation alerting on commands started without right permissions (only Linux) The blocks are in VPC NACL, so it is aimed to give protection on AWS from external attackers.

 Keywords: AWS, IPS, IDS, HIPS, HIDS, Cloud, Intrusion Detection, Intrusion Prevention, Anomaly Detection, Siem, Event Correlator, Centralized Host Intrusion Detection, Centralized Host Intrusion Prevention, WAF, Web Application Firewall, block based on events, block of dangerous linux command, bruteforce protection, OWASP protection, EDR, MITRE